Seirdy/seirdy.one/content/posts/password-strength.md

 2. The MOAC will be consuming the entire observable universe
 3. The universe is mostly empty

-A good value for `T` would be the average temperature of the entire observable universe.
-The universe is mostly empty; `T` is around the temperature of cosmic background radiation in space.
+A good value for <var>T</var> would be the average temperature of the entire observable universe.
+The universe is mostly empty; <var>T</var> is around the temperature of cosmic background radiation in space.
 The lowest reasonable estimate for this temperature is 2.7 degrees Kelvin.[^2] A lower temperature means less energy usage, less energy usage allows more computations, and more computations raises the upper limit on password strength.

-Every guess, the MOAC expends `kT` energy.
-Let `E` = the total amount of energy the MOAC can use; let `B` = the maximum number of guesses the MOAC can execute before running out of energy.
+Every guess, the MOAC expends <var>k</var><var>T</var> energy.
+Let <var>E</var> = the total amount of energy the MOAC can use; let <var>B</var> = the maximum number of guesses the MOAC can execute before running out of energy.

     B = E/(kT)

-Now, given the maximum number of passwords the MOAC can guess `B` and the bits of entropy in our password `n`, we have an equation for the probability that the MOAC will guess our password:
+Now, given the maximum number of passwords the MOAC can guess <var>B</var> and the bits of entropy in our password <var>n</var>, we have an equation for the probability that the MOAC will guess our password:

     P(n,B) = B/2ⁿ

-Plug in our expression for `B`:
+Plug in our expression for <var>B</var>:

     P(n,E) = E/(2ⁿkT)